SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Related Work

 \subsection{Fault Analysis}

 Orthogonal to exploiting memory fault vulnerabilities, another line of work \emph{analyzes the vulnerability of schemes to fault attacks.} Achilles~\cite{liangAchillesFormalFramework2025} systematically analyzes signature schemes by separating the fault model from the algorithm under analysis: A generalized signature scheme utilizes public and secret parameters combined with signing oracles that generate valid and faulty signatures.
 A fault model then specifies where to inject the faults, and in a post-processing, the secret key is recovered.
 The authors showcase the efficacy of Achilles in the key recovery domain with six different signature schemes including the post-quantum scheme CRYSTALS-Dilithium (ML-DSA).
 However, transitioning from key recovery to universal forgery of \SLHDSA\ is not straightforward as there is no obvious reduction from their attacker model for deriving secret values to forging valid signatures.
 Rainbow~\cite{loossIntegratingFaultInjection2022} is another automated fault analysis tool that emulates the target program with the Unicorn CPU emulator~\cite{unicornUnicornUltimateCPU2015}.
-Rainbow allows to specify fault injection parameters and then automatically injects the faults into the target program.
+Rainbow allows to specify fault injection parameters for automated fault injection against a target program.